MailCleaner/MailCleaner-Community-Tools/Migration from 201410 Community Script/README.md

 ## Migration from 201410 Community Script
-This script let you some configuration data from your MailCleaner Community (2014.10) to the new MailCleaner Community (>= 2017.xx)
+This script let you migrate some configuration data from your MailCleaner Community (2014.10) to the new MailCleaner Community (>= 2017.xx)

 Domains, users, administrators and white|warn|black lists are imported.